rohith1222004/EduApp/README.md

 ## Features

-### Transcript Generation
+### 1. Transcript Generation
 Utilizes Whisper, an automatic speech recognition system, to generate transcripts from video and audio files.
 This eliminates manual transcription and helps students learn even when they're not fully focused.

 ### 2. Mind Map Generation
-Based on the video analysis, QuickLearn generates a visually appealing mind map that organizes the information hierarchically.

-### 3. Hierarchy and Connections
-The mind map organizes concepts into main topics and subtopics, illustrating relationships between different concepts.

-### 4. Visual Representation
-The mind map provides a visually appealing representation of the video content, enhancing clarity and comprehension.
+Based on the video analysis, our app generates a visually appealing mind map that provides a visually appealing representation of the video content, enhancing clarity and comprehension.

-### 5. Interactive Features
-Users can interact with the mind map, expanding or collapsing nodes to focus on specific areas of interest.
-They can also add their own notes, annotations, or links to external resources for further exploration.
+### 3. Contextual Learning:
+Leverages the Context OpenAI API to understand and grasp concepts present in video or audio lectures by analyzing the text.

+### 4.Question Answering:
+Answers student questions based on uploaded content using learned context, providing quick and accurate responses.

+### Easy Notes:
+Simplifies note-taking by transcribing live audio lectures into seamless PDF notes.
+Reminders mentioned during lectures are recorded and notified to students.

+### Quiz Generation:
+Generates quizzes in easy, medium, and hard difficulty levels based on learned content, allowing students to test and reinforce their knowledge.

+### Study Schedule and Deadline Management:
+Recognizes meeting, deadline, and important date text within uploaded content.
+Integrates with student calendars to schedule study sessions and set reminders.

+### Timestamp Referencing:
+Provides reference timestamps in video answers, allowing students to quickly locate relevant sections for review.

-### 6. Quick Learning
+### Quick Notes and Formulas:
-QuickLearn facilitates quick learning and retention of key concepts from educational videos by presenting information in a structured and interactive format.
+Generates PDF quick notes summarizing video lecture content and identifies and extracts formulas, providing consolidated resources for students.

 ## Installation